sekoyo/universal-react/README.md

 npm run build
 ```

-This will create a `dist/` folder with a `bundle.min.js` and `style.min.css` which will be used on production servers.
-Expect more finessing in future versions.
+This will create a `dist/` folder with a `bundle.min.js` and `style.min.css` which will be used on any environment which isn't undefined (i.e. not local).

 To test your app as if it's running on a production server (so far as using the correct config and the minified files) run: